Chope

 Collecting Data from the Research

-We conducted an Interview with 3 users who are foodies, who are working adults and busy parents who enjoy a convenient and efficient way to reserve their dining venue.
+An Interview was conducted with three users who are foodies, including working adults and busy parents, who value a convenient and efficient way to reserve their dining venues.

 Affinity Map